A UNIQUE COLLECTION OF SPITFIRE MEMORABILIA

 IN THE BEGINNING

 The photograph was very poor, all I could really see was a wooden propeller blade stood upright against the ruins of what looked like a collapsed warehouse.
 There was rubble everywhere, all of which had obviously not been touched for many years.
 The site looked abandoned, except for this once proud blade now positioned upright.
 I knew instantly what it was off.
 For me the wooden Rotol Spitfire Mk V propeller blade is a distinctive shape, and I had only ever seen one close up at first hand before.
-It was on display in the entrance hall of the Dowty Propellers, their works being not far from the original classic 1930s Rotol Headquarters alongside Staverton Aerodrome.
+It was on display at Dowty Propellers, their works being not far from the original classic 1930s Rotol Headquarters alongside Staverton Aerodrome.
 This was a rare find.

 The phone rang Can you tell me anything more about it?
 Where did it come from?
 I asked.
 But there was little information.
 It sounded as if the abandoned building in the heart of Wilmslow in Cheshire had once been owned by a deceased relative.
 Someone thought he had worked for the RAF there during the war, and that was about it.
 All intriguing stuff.
 Another quick look at the photo showed a large cavernous but dark background, my mind was racing and I casually asked I dont suppose you have seen any other bits and pieces lying around, have you?
 Ill have a look came the reply, and will phone you back.
 The phone rang again Ive found another one, do you want it?
 Wow, I thought to myself, this is a good day.
 I would certainly like to see it I said, followed by are you sure there is nothing else there?
 Well you never know do you?
 This time the reply was adamant, there was nothing more.